 Bidders should note that the Equity Shares will be Allotted to all successful Bidders only in dematerialised form.
-The Bid cum Application Forms, which did not have the details of the Bidders' depository account, including DP ID, Client ID, UPI ID (in case of RIBs using the UPI Mechanism) and PAN, were to be treated as incomplete and were rejected.
-Bidders did not have the option of being Allotted Equity Shares in physical form.
+The Bid cum Application Forms, which do not have the details of the Bidders' depository account, including DP ID, Client ID, UPI ID (in case of RIBs using the UPI Mechanism) and PAN, shall be treated as incomplete and will be rejected.
+Bidders will not have the option of being Allotted Equity Shares in physical form.
 However, they may get their Equity Shares rematerialized subsequent to Allotment of Equity Shares in Offer, subject to applicable laws.